logseq/logseq/docs/dev-practices.md

 and clojurescript.
 See `frontend.spec.storage` for an example.
 By following these conventions, specs should also be usable by babashka.
 This is helpful as it allows for third party tools to be written with logseq's data model.

+## Development Tools

+There are some babashka tasks under `nbb:` which are useful for inspecting database changes in realtime.
+See [these docs](https://github.com/logseq/bb-tasks#logseqbb-tasksnbbwatch) for more info.